-A Growing Culture (AGC) is a 501c(3) tax-deductable charity organization.
-Our mission is to cultivate a global community for the advancement of ecological agriculture, where farmers, educators, and advocates can come together for information exchange, education, and outreach.
+A Growing Culture (AGC) is cultivating a global community for the advancement of ecological agriculture, where farmers, educators, and advocates can come together for information exchange, education, and outreach.
 We actively promote the cross-cultural exchange of ideas and research for the promotion of sustainable agriculture, developing free sustainable agriculture curriculums and funding micro-outreach projects around the world.

 A Growing Culture seeks to empower the sustainable agriculture movement by highlighting traditional systems and alternative farming practices used around the world.
 We believe that ecologically based agricultural systems are the key to a prosperous future where farming moves beyond mono-crop, fence-row agriculture to a more diverse style of practices that blends production with nature.
 Farming is not just a formula; it is a feeling and an art.
 A culmination of sweat, science and tradition, respect and determination.
 By creating this online community, a dialogue is initiated and information becomes accessible.